ZL-Li/Seds/README.md

 Seds is a POSIX-compatible subset of sed with extended regular expressions (EREs).

 Sed is a very complex program which has many individual commands.
 I will implement only a few of the most important commands.
-There will also be a number of simplifying assumptions ([Assumptions](#assumptions)), which make the task easier.

 ### Aims